vekonyat/ATC_MiThermometer/README.md

 This fork contains modification of the custom firmware by pvvx for LYWSD03MMC Bluetooth Thermometer & Hygrometer device.

+The lcd.c file is modified.
+The source code containes this modified file.

 Please use the flasher by pvvx: - [TelinkMiFlasher.html](https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html).